w3c/cogai/chunks-and-rules.md

 # a chunk in the facts module
 person {name Wendy; friends Michael, Suzy, Janet, John}

+# after having recalled the person chunk, the
-# the following rule iterates over the friends
+# following rule iterates over the friends
 person {@module facts; friends ?friends}
    => item {@module goal; @for ?friends; @from 1; @to 2}
 ```